Changelog

 but will otherwise be transparent to users.

-A major feature addition in this release is ionics_fits
+A major feature addition in this release is ionics_fits first foray into the world of multi-dimensional fitting.

 Bugfixes